histographer/compare-backend/README.md

 # Compare Backend
 This is the backend/middleware component of the Compare application.
-TODO link to more info

 ## Getting started
 ### Prerequisites